 November 20, 2018

-Good thing Thanksgiving isn't much of a salad holiday, because the Centers for Disease Control and Prevention (CDC) has released a statement warning consumers "not to eat" any romaine lettuce as a result of a developing E.coli outbreak.
+Good thing Thanksgiving isn't much of a salad holiday, because the U.S. Centers for Disease Control and Prevention have released a statement warning consumers "not to eat" romaine lettuce as a result of a developing E.coli outbreak.

 This is not the first or second time the CDC has issued a recall of romaine this year.